-4.3 Investment using Voting and Non-voting Shares
+5.3 Investment using Voting and Non-voting Shares

-Next, we consider the firm's financing decision and its effect on the incumbent's likelihood of retaining control of the firm after the new investments are completed.
-From Equations (17) and (18) we know that the ability to extract private benefits of the incumbent, b_I , determines whether the probability of retaining control, φ^j , increases or decreases with the level of investment.
-Given any level of public quality of the incumbent, a_I , we can isolate two types of incumbent: The incumbent with relatively high ability to extract private benefits, $1/2 \le b_I \le 1$; and the incumbent with relatively low ability to extract private benefits, $0 \le b_I < 1/2$.
+Next, we consider a firms financing decision and its effect on the incumbents likelihood of retaining control of the firm after the new investments are funded.
+From Equations (17) and (18) we know that the incumbents ability to extract private benefits, b_I , determines whether the probability of retaining control, φ^j , increases or decreases with the investment level.
+Given any level of public quality of the incumbent, a_I , we can isolate two types of incumbent: An incumbent with relatively high ability to extract private benefits, $1/2 \leq b_I \leq 1$; and an incumbent with relatively low ability to extract private benefits, $0 \leq b_I < 1/2$.

-If the incumbent has relatively high ability to extract private benefits and uses voting shares to fund the new investments, then two implications arise for the incumbent's objective function: First, his expected private benefit can decrease because the likelihood that he retains control of the firm decreases as x increases.
-But new investment increases his share of the dividend, $N \beta V_D^1$, as well as his level of actual private benefit, $b_I \alpha a_I P(x)$.
-Hence, the level he invests depends on the net effect of increasing x on his expected wealth.
-This result is formalized in the proposition below.
+If the incumbent has relatively high ability to extract private benefits and uses voting shares to fund the new investments, then two implications arise for the incumbent's objective function: First, his expected private benefit can decrease because If the incumbent has a relatively high ability to extract private benefits and uses voting shares to fund the new investments, then two implications arise for the incumbents objective function: First, his expected private benefit can decrease because the likelihood that he retains control decreases as x increases.
+But new investment increases his dividend, $N \beta V_D^1$, as well as his private benefits, $b_I a_I P(x)$.
+Hence, the firms investment level depends on the net effect of increasing x on his expected wealth.
+This result is formalized in the following proposition.